git04112019/logicpilot/README.production.md

-# LLMs OS Production - Quick Start Guide
+# LogicPilot Production - Quick Start Guide

-## 🚀 Production-Ready LLMs OS with LogicPilot Integration
+## 🚀 Production-Ready LogicPilot with LogicPilot Integration

-This is a production-grade Docker build combining **LogicPilot** Alpine-based architecture with the powerful **LLMs OS** workflow automation system from https://github.com/test01082023/llms-os.
+This is a production-grade Docker build combining **LogicPilot** Alpine-based architecture with the powerful **LogicPilot** workflow automation system from https://github.com/test01082023/logicpilot.

 ## ✨ Features